facebookresearch/home-robot/README.md

 If necessary, [install mamba](https://mamba.readthedocs.io/en/latest/installation.html) in your base conda environment.
 Optionally: [install ROS noetic](http://wiki.ros.org/noetic/Installation/Ubuntu) on your workstation.

 ```
-# If using ROS - make sure you dont have PYTHONPATH set
+# If using ROS - make sure you don't have PYTHONPATH set
 unset PYTHONPATH

 # Otherwise, use the version in src/home_robot
 mamba env create -n home-robot -f src/home_robot/environment.yml

-# Activate teh environment
+# Activate the environment
 conda activate home-robot

 # Optionally, update this environment to install ROS